dottxt-ai/demos/earnings-reports/README.md

 ![Nvidia income statement example](./images/nvidia-income.png)

-which this demo can parses to
+which this demo can parse to

 ```
    year  revenue  operating_income  net_income